 7. Visit Ang Thong National Marine Park

-Ang Thong National Marine Park is a 100 square kilometer area in the Gulf of Thailand.
-It boasts 42 islands and is undoubtedly one of the top places to visit in Koh Samui.
+Ang Thong National Marine Park is a stunning 100 square kilometer area located in the Gulf of Thailand, boasting a collection of 42 captivating islands.
+Without a doubt, it stands as one of the must-visit destinations in Koh Samui.

 8. Visit Koh Som

-Koh Som, translated as “Orange Island”, is a one kilometer slice of tropical paradise just a short trip from Samui.
+Koh Som, also known as “Orange Island” due to its orange-colored soil, is a slice of tropical paradise located just a short distance from Koh Samui.

-Koh Som is just 2000 feet away (700m shore to shore) from the North East coast of Koh Samui.
-You can take a boat ride from Plai Laem Pier.
+Situated only 2000 feet (700m) away from the North East coast of Koh Samui, Koh Som is easily accessible by a boat ride from Plai Laem Pier.

 9. See Grandmother & Grandfather Rock (Hin Ta & Hin Yai)

-Hin Ta and Hin Yai (“Ta” means grandfather and “Yai” is means grandmother) are the famous rock formations found on the Southern shoreline between Lamai and the fishing village Hua Thanon.
+Hin Ta and Hin Yai, meaning “Grandfather Rock” and “Grandmother Rock” respectively, are renowned rock formations situated along the Southern shoreline between Lamai and the fishing village of Hua Thanon on Koh Samui.

-A folklore of Samui Island tells the story of an old couple by the name of Ta Kreng (Grandpa Kreng) and Yai Riem (Grandma Riem) who lived with their son in the southern province of Nakhon Si Thammarat.
-Since their son had come of age, they felt that it was time he got married.
+The tale originates from Samui Island's folklore, narrating the story of an elderly couple named Ta Kreng (Grandpa Kreng) and Yai Riem (Grandma Riem), who lived with their son in the southern province of Nakhon Si Thammarat.
+As their son reached the age for marriage, the couple felt it was time for him to find a wife.

 10. Visit Lamai